-TuCCompi users should provide to the model some elements for its use (see Fig. 3): (a) the sequential-CPU and the parallel-GPU code application, that we define as CPU_PLUG-IN and GPU_PLUG-IN respectively, (b) the kernel characterizations used in the GPU code, and (c) the main program with TuCCompi macros.
+TuCCompi users should provide to the model the following (see Fig. 3): (a) The sequential-CPU and the parallel-GPU code applications, that are named as PLUG-IN_CPU and PLUG-IN_GPU respectively, (b) the kernel characterizations used in the GPU code, and (c) the main C language program with TuCCompi primitives and macros.